anjalimalik/2048-game-android/README.md

 # 2048-game-android
-For learning and practicing android development
+For learning and practicing app development on android studio

 Link for 2048 game: http://2048game.com/